greymass/anchor/README.md

 ### Credits

-The development of this application is being lead by members of the [Greymass](https://greymass.com) team in an effort to connect EOS with its stakeholders.
+The development of this application is being led by members of the [Greymass](https://greymass.com) team in an effort to let stakeholders participate in EOS’ governance.